A-Garg/reptiles/README.md

 ## Questions?
-For any questions, please email Akhil (email address written in scripts).
+For any questions, please email Akhil (email address written at top of `NCBI_reptiles.py`).

 ## Acknowledgements
 * Peter Uetz, for the idea.